-The number of shingles and chickenpox presentations to EDs increased in the past week.
-While the number of shingles presentations increased above baseline levels, the number of chickenpox presentations remained at baseline levels (Figure 18).
+While the number of shingles presentations to EDs decreased below baseline levels, the number of chickenpox presentations remained stable (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks of 2022